SoilGit/Validation-of-categorical-maps/README.md

-Installation: Create a valdiation directory on your temp drive (C://Temp/Validation).
-Copy required files (Noted in associated scripts) to this folder.
-Once finished, zip and copy folder to a backup drive for furtue reference.
-Scripts written in RStudio Version 1.1.453 connected to R 3.5.1
+Installation: Click green **Clone or Download Repository**, Click **Download ZIP file**, Save zip file to C://Temp, extract files, right click *CatValidStep3.R* and open with RStudio, adjust user inputs in RStudio, run script, repeat with *CatValidStep5.R* and so on.
+You will need RStudio and R loaded to your computer.

 Usage: This project is wriiten to assist with validating categorical class maps, both vector and raster type.

-Contributing: If you can see improvements that can be made, please do a pull request.
+Contributing: If you can see improvements that can be made, please do a *pull request* or raise an *issue*.

 Credits: This is an implementation of the model validation method described in Section 6.1 Using R for Digital Soil Mapping (Malone *et al.* 2017) and is based on Congalton (1991).
 Tom Orton (UQ) provided advice and an *R function* to calculate a weighted Kappa based on methods by Agresti (2002c) and Spitzer *et al.* (1967).
 Implementation by Peter Zund (DES).